offbit/Moon/_posts/2016-06-22-how-to-read.md

 {% endhighlight%}

 The functional api of *Keras* allows us to create funky structures with minimum effort.
 This structure has 3 1DConvolution layers, with relu nonlinearity, 1DMaxPooling and dropout.
-Then a bidrectional LSTM is 2 lines of code.
+On top of that there is a bidrectional LSTM (just 2 lines of code).
 {% highlight python %}
 forward_sent = LSTM(128, return_sequences=False, dropout_W=0.2, dropout_U=0.2, consume_less='gpu')(embedded)
 backward_sent = LSTM(128, return_sequences=False, dropout_W=0.2, dropout_U=0.2, consume_less='gpu', go_backwards=True)(embedded)